 If you are using an old air conditioner, then you have to be mindful of its remaining service life.
-The end of 2019 will severely cripple air conditioning units that are using the old R22 refrigerant.
-A recharge will not be possible after that because of the ban on the product across the US., where R22 production and importation is no longer allowed.
+The end of 2019 severely crippled air conditioning units that use the old R22 refrigerant.
+There is a ban on the product across the US., where R22 production and importation is no longer allowed.
 Consequently, this ban led to a limit of current supplies, resulting in R-22 refrigerant prices to skyrocket.
 Read on to find out more details on the phase-out and the equipment usage of R22.

 It is not advisable to use HVAC systems that are old to the point of obsolescence.
 As they age, air conditioners tend to consume more energy, require costly repairs, and exhibit declining performance.
 Most R22 units are at the end of their lifespan and fall under this category.

 Owners who try to hold on to their old units will face incredibly high repair fees.
 If your R22 unit has a leak, you can expect to pay a hefty bill for a refrigerant refill.
 This circumstance prompts many homeowners to make a crucial decision: repair the leak or completely upgrade the air conditioning system.

-Since the announcement of the r22 phase-out, the supply of R22 has steadily declined while its cost has crept upwards.
+Since the finalization of the r22 phase-out, the supply of R22 has steadily declined while its cost has crept upwards.
 A simple recharge can set you back half the price of a full upgrade to a new cooling system.
 Considering the improved efficiency of modern units, you will save money in the long run if you opt for a replacement.

 Where To Start